cguttweb/cguttweb.github.io/_posts/2017-05-29-projects-and-ideas.md

 date: 2017-05-29
 ---

-Currently I have a number of possible project ideas on th go.
+Currently I have a number of possible project ideas on the go.
 Firstly one was to create this blog and keep it regularly updated with what I am currently learning.
 WE'll see how long that lasts...

 Secondly I'd ike to create a test/practice site to learn how to use bootstrap and is used in a lot and seems a good idea to have a understanding of what it is and how it works.